How To Prepare For A Recession In A Perfect Storm

 By realizing extra savings, boost your emergency cushion, primarily if you work for an industry or business prone to recessions.
 As interest rates rise, you can get a higher-yielding saving account at the bank for your emergency fund.
 Recessions typically have higher unemployment than the current 3.7%.

 When inflation was high in the 1980s, it was an excellent time to put extra cash into these accounts.
 My mom told me she received two TVs and 13% APR on her savings account.
-Just make sure you understand if the account has any withdrawal restrictions so that you can access your money when you need the money.
+Just make sure you understand whether the account has any withdrawal restrictions so you can access your money when you need it.

 Persistent Contribution To Retirement Accounts

 There are significantly more challenges for those at or near retirement age and planning to retire soon.
-It may be an excellent time to speak with a financial advisor to consider options that evaluate taking social security earlier or taking some money from your retirement accounts if you need extra income due to the high inflation.
+It may be an excellent time to speak with a financial advisor to consider options such as taking Social Security earlier or withdrawing money from your retirement accounts if you need extra income due to high inflation.

 Investing In A Bear Market